aws-dev-staging/test-guidance/README.md

 **5 – Automated Security Scanning**
 A CodeBuild project executes [CodeGuru Security security and quality scans](https://docs.aws.amazon.com/codeguru/latest/security-ug/how-codeguru-security-works.html) in the _Security_Scan_Notify_ security test stage.
 CodeGuru Security scanning and finding severity analysis logic is implemented in the [codeguru-security-scan.py](codeguru-security-scan.py) Python script, which is executed during the _Security_Scan_Notify_ security test stage.

-**6, 7 – Security Results and Private Package Repository Management**
+**6, 7 – Security Results and Private Internal Package Repository Management**
 If the security scans return lower than medium severities, the _Security_Scan_Notify_ stage publishes a new _Latest_ package version to the private internal CodeArtifact package repository that was created during the initial solution deployment.
 If any of the finding severities are greater than or equal to medium, then no private package version is published to CodeArtifact.
 In either case, an [Amazon Simple Notification Service](https://docs.aws.amazon.com/sns/latest/dg/welcome.html) (SNS) topic is used to email the results, positive or negative, to the requesting data scientist.

 <p align="center">